When to Use Your FPL Wildcard: Timing, Squad Build, and Expected Value

 When You’ve Already Used It

-If you've already played your second wildcard and a DGW arrives, you need to navigate it with Free Hit or careful ITB transfers.
-The Free Hit chip is specifically designed for blank/double gameweeks — it's your tactical wildcard for one GW.
+If you’ve already played your second wildcard and a DGW arrives, you need to navigate it with Free Hit or careful ITB transfers.
+The Free Hit chip is specifically designed for blank/double gameweeks.
+It’s your tactical wildcard for one GW.
+For the run-in specifically, our final-four rank recovery framework lays out how to compensate without the chip, and the Triple Captain final gameweeks guide covers where the remaining chip leverage actually sits.

 Plan your wildcard around your actual squad value and upcoming fixtures →